digvijaykumaryarlagadda/ReachMeTwitter/README.md

 system has been integrated with MongoDB so that millions of tweets per day could be processed and analyzed using Spark/HDFS in the form of ad-hoc queries.

-Technologies used:
+#Technologies used:
-•	Programming Languages: Python, Java Script, Scala
+*	Programming Languages: Python, Java Script, Scala
-•	Web Technologies: HTML & CSS
+*	Web Technologies: HTML & CSS
-•	Database: MongoDB
+*	Database: MongoDB
-•	Query Language: Spark SQL
+*	Query Language: Spark SQL
-•	Visualization Tools: D3js.org, Highcharts.com, Vida.io and wordle.net
+*	Visualization Tools: D3js.org, Highcharts.com, Vida.io and wordle.net

 ![untitled](https://cloud.githubusercontent.com/assets/16812117/15689471/b8932162-2744-11e6-892b-430b3f46a07a.png)